A Key West vacation won’t be cheap — no matter how many tips you read or how much you plan.

 Finding a budget Key West hotel or B&B

-Even in the summer off-season, your first search for basic Key West motels will come up with rooms starting at $130 a night.
+Even in the summer off-season, your first search for basic Key West motels will come up with rooms starting at least $160 a night.
 I’ve tried several strategies to beat that price – some successful; some not.

 What didn’t work very well: I used “name your own price” on Priceline twice in Key West.
 Both times I ended up in the eastern part of Key West, three miles from Old Town.
 There are eight or 10 hotels clustered on Roosevelt Boulevard at the entrance to Key West.
 They share a shuttle service into Old Town, which helps with parking.

 The problem here is that the location isn’t ideal and the price included add-on fees — a $10 “resort” fee at the run-down Lexington and a $19.81 parking fee at the very nice Marriott Key West Beachside Hotel.

 I had better luck finding accommodations in Key West where I compromised on amenities.
 One of the great charms of Key West is the historic bed and breakfasts in Old Town.
 Many go for $300 to $400 a night.
 But there are a few quality places where several bedrooms share a common bathroom, and the savings are great.

 Americans love their plumbing, but if you can share a little — as frugal travelers do elsewhere in the world — you can stay in Key West’s Old Town at a great B&B.